13 Camping Mistakes Most First-Timers Make

 Not having a medical kit

 If you’re in the woods, you need to be somewhat self-sufficient, and that includes bringing a first aid kit.
 No need to buy one, though, says Walker—you can create your own fully stocked medical kit for a weekend away.
 Fill a Ziploc bag with Band-Aids, tweezers, a needle for splinters (add a spool of thread for emergency sewing), some cortisone cream, alcohol wipes, antihistamine, ibuprofen, and a travel-sized bottle of aloe vera to help soothe bites, scrapes, and minor burns.
-Whether you choose camping or a different type of trip, make sure to pack these 12 unexpected things for any vacation during the pandemic.

 Being unprepared for inclement weather